 For rectangleGate and quadGate objects, this amounts to simply scaling the values of the 1-dimensional boundaries.
-For polygonGate objects, the values of scale will be used to determine scale factors in the direction of each of the 2 dimensions of the gate (scale\gate is not yet defined for higher-dimensional polytopeGate objects).
-Important: For ellipsoidGate objects, scale determines scale factors for the major and minor axes of the ellipse, in that order.
+For polygonGate objects, the values of scale will be used to determine scale factors in the direction of each of the 2 dimensions of the gate (scale_gate is not yet defined for higher-dimensional polytopeGate objects).
+Important: For ellipsoidGate objects, scale dedirection.

-deg An angle in degrees by which the gate should be rotated in the counter-clockwise direction.

-rot\center A separate 2-dimensional center of rotation for the gate, if desired.
-By default, this will be the center for ellipsoidGate objects or the centroid for polygonGate objects.
-The rot\center argument is currently only supported for polygonGate objects.
+An angle in degrees by which the gate should be rotated in the counter-clockwise fault, this will be the center for ellipsoidGate objects or the centroid for polygonGate objects.
+The rot_center argument is currently only supported for polygonGate objects.
 It is also usually simpler to perform a rotation and a translation individually than to manually specify the composition as a rotation around a shifted center.

-dx Either a numeric scalar or numeric vector.
+A separate 2-dimensional center of rotation for the gate, if desired.
+By derot_center dx Either a numeric scalar or numeric vector.
 If it is scalar, this is just the desired shift of the gate in its first dimension.
-If it is a vector, it specifies both dx and dy as (dx,dy).
+If it is a vector, it specifies both dx and dy as (dx, dy).
 This provides an alternate syntax for shifting gates, as well as allowing shifts of ellipsoidGate objects in more than 2 dimensions.

-dy A numeric scalar specifying the desired shift of the gate in its second dimension.
+A numeric scalar specifying the desired shift of the gate in its second dimension. dy

-center A numeric vector specifying where the center or centroid should be moved form "<slot\name> = <value>"
+A numeric vector specifying where the center or centroid should be moved center form "<slot_name> = <value>"